|

 finding is that the rocks at the landing sites are quite different from

-even that inference is uncertain.
+olivine-free shergottites.
 The rocks at the Pathfinder and Spirit

 sites do appear to be fine grained to porphyritic lavas somewhat like